-How do you manage a child with autism on school sports day?
+87. How do you manage a child with autism at sports?

 I don’t know but they sound delicious.

-Why is summer so hard on my child with autism?
+89. Why is summer so hard for my child with autism?

 If you’re talking about the summer break from school, it can be hard because the transition from a regular daily school routine to the less rigid vacation days is often stressful for kids who like to know what’s going to happen.
 It can really help to maintain some kind of routine during the break, with a visual schedule of activities and a calendar marking off the days until school starts.

 If you’re talking about the season, hot weather can be difficult for kids with sensory issues – fans and air conditioners can tickle skin hairs or blow wind in your face (which is uncomfortable for many), sweaty skin makes clothes rub or stick, and it can be hard to transition to more exposed skin after the snugginess of winter clothes.

 90. What were some of the crazy things the professor did on Gilligan’s Island?

 One time he made a pedal-powered bamboo sewing machine.
 He was such a nut.

 91. Do autistic children like everything in a room to stay exactly the same?